-Forecasting is a prominent business exercise every company should practice.
-It not only helps to predict things but also reveals the hidden causes of a particular business problem.
-The companies which don’t have a proper sales forecast have a vague vision of their revenue and often end up with nonprofit quarters.
-Sales forecasting is one of the key elements of running a business as it helps in setting monetary targets and moves towards achieving it effectively.
+Forecasting is a crucial business exercise that companies practice.
+It not only helps to predict future sales but also helps reveal hidden causes of a particular business problem.
+The companies without a proper sales forecast have a very elusive target for their revenue and often end up with nonprofitable quarters.
+Sales forecasting is one of the critical elements of running a business as it helps in setting monetary targets and moves towards achieving it effectively.

-According to Aberdeen Group’s research, 10% of companies have overachieved their targets with accurate forecasting.
-If you want to survive in the realm of business, sales forecasting is the main nutrition you should intake.
+According to research, 10% of companies have overachieved their targets with realistic forecasting.
+If you want to survive in the realm of business, sales forecasting is the main ingredient you should have.

 What is sales forecasting?

 Sales forecasting is the process of predicting the sales amount for a specific period.
-The prediction is done on a daily, weekly, monthly, quarterly and annual basis.
+Businesses do sales forecasting on a daily, weekly, monthly, quarterly, and annual basis.
 This estimation is calculated based on an individual level as well as an organizational level, based on the teams’ pipeline and companies’ historical data.

 Why is Sales forecasting important?

-- It helps to make the decision on hiring, budgeting and resource management in goal setting.
+- It helps to decide on hiring, budgeting, and resource management in goal setting.

 - Sales forecasting enables employees to work systematically.